top of page

 Is flounder fishing suitable for beginners?

 Yes.
-Flounder fishing is calm, accessible and well suited for beginners.
+Flounder fishing is calm, accessible, and well suited for beginners.
 The techniques are simple to learn, the gear is light, and the sheltered fjord environment allows for a relaxed learning experience.
+If you want a broader introduction, you can also read Is Fjord Fishing in Stavanger Suitable for Beginners?

 Do you usually catch a lot of fish flounder fishing?